Ramin-RX7/Shifty/docs/Principals/factories/classes/classes.md

 Public attributes/methods can be accesses from anywhere in the code but private ones can only be accessed in the class body.\
 If a class inherit from another class with a private attribute, child class can have access to the private attribute, though it can not change the visibility of it.
 The same thing goes for public ones which the child class can not change their visibility.\

+### (Waiting for decision) Shilded attributes

+Using this access modifier will limit the attribute modification to the class body.
+Outside of the class body, these attributes can only be retrieved but not changed.

 ## Methods